We are the EU Policy Lab

 Foresight

-Foresight explores long-term futures and creates shared visions for policy-making.
+Foresight explores long-term futures and creates shared visions for policymaking.

 Design for Policy